wimalopaan/opentx/README.md

 ## Shutdown

-FlySky FS-i6X don't have a software controlled shutdown button.
-Do not switch off radio when you see `▫` (small square) icon in top right corner of main screen.
-It indicates that settings are not yet saved.
-Wait until it disappears or use "Save all" option from main screen popup menu.
+The FlySky FS-i6X does not have a software-controlled shutdown button.
+If you see a ▫ (small square) icon in the top-right corner of the main screen, wait until it disappears, as it indicates that settings are still being saved.
+Alternatively, you can use the "Save All" option from the main screen's popup menu to:

-When to use "Save all" option:
-* When you don't want to wait until square icon disappear before shutdown.
+- Speed up the saving process.
+- Save timers (timers are not saved automatically).
-* With USB connected - when USB is connected then settings are not stored with standard delay.
+- Save changes while USB is connected (settings are not saved automatically when USB is connected).
-* To save timers.

 ## USB connection